sguzunov/docs/docs/developers/04_configuration/01_system/system-configuration.md

 ## Application Stores

 To configure [**Glue42 Enterprise**](https://glue42.com/enterprise/) to load application configuration files from a local path, use the `"appStores"` top-level key.
-Set the `"type"` property to `"path"` and specify a relative or an absolute path to the application definitions.
+Set the `"type"` property of the app store configuration object to `"path"` and specify a relative or an absolute path to the application definitions.
 The environment variables set by [**Glue42 Enterprise**](https://glue42.com/enterprise/) can also be used as values:

 ```json
 "appStores": [